-These books are filled with the student’s drawings and writing, and they are used as a learning tool as well as documentation of the student’s work.
+The Main Lesson Book (MLB) is filled with the student’s drawings and writing and used as a learning tool as well as documentation of the student’s work.
 The creation of a main lesson book nurtures qualities of thoughtfulness, intention, perseverance, and creativity.
 It becomes a showcase of the student’s work as well as a cherished keepsake.
 Read on to learn more.
-You can also watch our slideshow, complete with illustrations from Oak Meadow students: Main Lesson Books, Tips from Oak Meadow.
+You can also view our slideshows (click on cover images, below, to download), complete with illustrations from Oak Meadow students.

 What is a main lesson book?

 Main lesson books are large format, spiral-bound blank books that can be used for most of the student’s lesson work in grades K-4.
 We recommend one for language arts and social studies, one for science, and one for math.
 You will probably use three main lesson books in the first semester and three in the second semester.
 You may want to have a set of books for your child and another set of books for yourself in the early grades—this way you can work together side by side.
 In fourth grade, students begin to produce more work, so you may want four, one for each subject.

 The main lesson book serves as a way to collect all of your child’s work in one place.
 In the main lesson book, your child will fill the blank pages with beautiful drawings, colorful maps and diagrams, orderly numbers and equations, vibrant geometric drawings, and carefully formed writing.
 You can also glue into the main lesson book photos of larger projects, leaves and seeds collected for science studies, and anything else you would like to include in this special book.

 Why used unlined paper?

 Many parents wonder if it might be easier for children to do their writing on lined paper instead of using an unlined main lesson book.
 There are many ways that children benefit from using unlined paper instead of relying upon lines to keep letters straight.
 In the early stages of learning to write, using unlined paper allows children to focus on the form of the letters instead of worrying about trying to write in a straight line.